alexb7711/SSGF/README.md

 * Game State/Sub-State management via Finite State Machine
 * Sprite Rendering and Animation

-# Disclamer
+# Disclaimer
-I have never developed a full game before, I've only messed around with SFML a few times and created some simple games like Pong and Dodger.
-There are going to be bugs, inefficiencies, and general weirdness to this code base in the initial stages while I learn how all this stuff works.
+I have never developed a full game before, I've only messed around with SFML a few times and created some simple games like Pong and Dodger. **There will be bugs, inefficiencies, and general weirdness to this code base in the initial stages while I learn how all this stuff works.**

 Resources that I utilize will be referenced below.